webgpu/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 ## <a id="a-typed-arrays"></a> `TypedArrays`

-Like many things in programming there are multiple ways we could set the data for `OutStruct`. `TypedArray`s have a constructor that takes various forms.
+Like many things in programming there are multiple ways we could set the data for `OurStruct`. `TypedArray`s have a constructor that takes various forms.
 For example

 * `new Float32Array(12)`